manisankar29/Heart_disease_detection_using_machine_learning/README.md

 - **Scikit-learn**: It is a free open source machine learning library for python.
 - **Keras**: It is a deep learning API developed by Google for implementing neural networks.
 - **Joblib**: It can be used to save and load machine learning models.
+- **Streamlit**: It is an open-source Python framework for data scientists and AI/ML engineers to deliver dynamic data apps with only a few lines of code.

 ## Getting Started